 God made for man a woman as a helpmate, someone who would meet his needs and he would meet hers.
 This is a Complimentarian view of the male/female relationship that says while men and women are equally valuable (fully deserving of dignity and respect), they are designed with complimentary purposes so that they might fulfill what the other lacks.
 Seen in this light, it should be understood that neither men nor women are superior to the other because we mutually benefit from the other sex by God’s design and purpose.

-The Evangelical Feminist (i.e. Egalitarian) view argues that in Genesis 3, when the fall occurs, sin causes a distinction in the roles of men and women that was not previously there.
-In other words, in the Evangelical Feminists view, prior to the fall man and woman shared total equality not only in value but in roles also.
+The Evangelical Feminist (i.e., Egalitarian) view argues that in Genesis 3 when the fall occurs, sin causes a distinction in the roles of men and women that was not previously there.
+In other words, in the Evangelical Feminists view, prior to the fall man and woman shared total equality not only in value but also in roles.
 The fall, then, is considered the culprit of why today so many people see women as inferior to men and, in the feminists view, Jesus Christ came to redeem what has been lost at the fall and restore women to equality with men in every way (e.g., women can now be pastors and equally the spiritual head of the home, etc.).

 However, it does not seem to be immediately obvious that the fall is what brought about gender distinctions.
 Consider the following from Genesis 3:16 where God is describing the curse of sin and its effect on the relationship between men and women (husband and wife).
 “To the woman he said, “I will surely multiply your pain in childbearing; in pain you shall bring forth children.
 Your desire shall be for your husband, and he shall rule over you.”